 - Making significant changes in the way you brush your teeth does more than you think.
-Angle the brush 45 degrees toward the gumlines and brush in short back and forth strokes focusing on just two teeth at a time.
+Angle the brush 45 degrees toward the gumlines and brush in circular motions focusing on just two teeth at a time.
 Use only a soft-bristled brush and apply only enough pressure to cause a gentle blanching of the tissues.
 Brush other areas as well, including the tongue and cheeks to remove excess bacteria from the mouth.

 - Consider an electric toothbrush.
 Electric toothbrushes can remove a significantly larger amount of bacteria than manual toothbrushes.
 (5)

 - Floss every single day.
 Brushing alone does not remove periodontitis bacteria that rest between the teeth or deep below the gumlines.
 Wrap the floss in a “c” shape around each tooth and gently slide up and down under the gums several times.

 - Consider a water flosser or other irrigation device.
 Water flossers can remove plaque biofilm in concave areas of the tooth or deep below the gums (in cases of severe periodontitis) when normal flossing cannot.
 (7)

 - Antiseptic, over-the-counter mouthrinses can help decrease the amount of bleeding associated with periodontitis.
 However, avoid mouthrinses that contain alcohol, as it can dry out the mouth, which can lead to more bacterial growth in the long run.
 It is best to go with a 100% pure botanical mouthwash that kills the harmful bacteria that lead to gum problems.

 - Warm salt-water rinses are a good way to reduce swelling associated with oral irritation such as periodontitis.

 - Ibuprofen may be taken to alleviate any discomfort associated with inflammation, as it is an anti-inflammatory drug.